 Finalist for Business in the Community's Fujitsu Digital Innovation Award 2019.

-Shared Service Connected: staff empowerment leads to digital innovation that saves the public purse millions of pounds
+Shared Services Connected: staff empowerment leads to digital innovation that saves the public purse millions of pounds

 - £100m savings from implementation of single operating platform